juzybits/polymedia-suitcase/README.md

 ### Transactions

+- `isTxMoveCall()` - Type guard to check if a SuiTransaction is a MoveCall.
 - `type ObjectArg` - An object argument for `Transaction.moveCall()`.
 - `objectArg()` - Build an object argument for `Transaction.moveCall()`.
 - `txResToData()` - Validate a `SuiTransactionBlockResponse` of the `ProgrammableTransaction` kind and return its `.transaction.data`.